What Is B2B Customer Service? Here’s Why It Matters for Your Business

 • Independent resolution of issues by the support team

-A study by Deloitte and the Customer Experience Professionals Association found out that while 9 in 10 respondents were confident that AI has the potential to improve customer experience, only 3 in 10 said AI is used often within the customer experience today.
+AI is rapidly transforming customer service, yet most businesses are still struggling to unlock its full potential.
+A study by Deloitte shows while 9 in 10 respondents were confident that AI has the potential to improve customer experience, only 3 in 10 said AI is used often within the customer experience today.

 Frequently Asked Questions